What's included in your holiday price:

 Insects: biting insects are not expected, though there will be flies on the boggy landscape.
 Little other insect life is expected.

 Group size: you will part of a ship's complement of up to 160 clients.
-There is no restriction to how many of these will be Heatherlea clients.
+There is no restriction as to how many of these will be Heatherlea clients.

 Holiday Payment: deposit payment of just £300pp secures your booking.
 Please take appropriate personal Travel Insurance to cover the possibility of your cancellation.